2023 Solar Incentives Guide for Williston, VT - Tax Credits & Rebates

 EcoWatch's Williston, VT Solar Incentives FAQs

-It's a smart idea to get in touch with your local Williston solar installer to get an understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those given by the state of Vermont, might have other requirements.
+It's a smart idea to get in touch with your local Williston solar installer for a better understanding of which incentives your project will qualify for.
+Typically, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, such as those provided by the Vermont government, might have additional requirements.

 How long until the federal solar tax credit ends?